akhasoft/Yakhont/README.md

 loader wrappers and adapters, fully automatic cache, location-awareness, dynamic permissions handling, lifecycle debug classes, advanced logging and many more helpful developer-oriented issues.

+There is also the Yakhont Weaver - a small but powerful utility which manipulates the compiled Java bytecode and can be used separately, without the Yakhont library (you will find more info below).

 Now you can load data in just one line of code (please refer to the [simplified demo](yakhont-demo-simple/src/main/java/akha/yakhont/demosimple/MainFragment.java) for the working example):